 Doing this gets your team invested in the outcome of each project and encourages them to deliver their best work.

-More importantly, they’re not bogged down with the administrative work around simply tracking down design feedback or clarifying change requests on designs.
-With collaborative design, feedback is centralized and gathered directly on the design file itself, enabling your designers to focus on the creative aspects of the project.
+More importantly, designers and developers aren't bogged down with the administrative work around simply tracking down design feedback or clarifying change requests on designs.
+With collaborative design, feedback is centralized and gathered directly on the design file itself.
+This enables designers to focus on the creative aspects of the project.

 If you create a design process where everybody has greater agency in contributing designs and input, it makes it harder for team members to walk away, miss deadlines, or become disillusioned with a project.

 By keeping everybody on the same page and involved in a project, it makes it easier to have collaborative decision-making, and most importantly, agreement on the final product when it's ready to sign-off on it.

 Now that we’ve covered the importance of developing a collaborative design process, let’s look at how to do that.

 The first step of any project is to figure out what design objectives are the most important.
 Then you can start your research.

 Take a look at what competitors are doing and how that compares to your client’s efforts.
 Consult a go-to authority on UX design to determine what’s new or trending.
 This is also the time to explore any limitations of your client’s website or CMS, which you may need to do with the dev team.